tfennelly/jenkins-js-builder/README.md

 # Predefined Gulp Tasks

 The following sections describe the available predefined [Gulp] tasks.
+The `bundle` and `test` tasks are auto-installed as the default tasks.

 ## 'test' Task